 Despite the low level of new orders received in the second quarter, the mood in German industry has improved distinctly.
 This supports the assessment that the economic consequences of the Brexit vote for Germany are likely to be very limited in scope, at least in the short term

 However, the latest survey results indicate that this has barely been the case so far.
-Ifo Institute data suggest that although business expectations in manufacturing weakened in the wake of the referendum in the UK, they remain in positive territory and are still up on the first quarter of 2016.
-Output and export expectations in industry have likewise deteriorated only slightly.
-The ifo Institute’s surveys even showed a slight recent improvement in business expectations in wholesale and other services excluding trade.
+Ifo Institute data suggest that although business expectations in manufacturing weakened in the wake of the referendum in the UK, they remain in positive territory and are still up in the first quarter of 2016.
+Output and export expectations in the industry have likewise deteriorated only slightly.
+The Ifo Institute’s surveys even showed a slight recent improvement in business expectations in wholesale and other services excluding trade.

 The German economy may also be affected, for example, if the UK’s plan to leave the EU influences foreign direct investment and labour mobility.